Counterfeit consumer good: Description

 A counterfeit consumer good is a product, often of lower quality, that is manufactured or sold without the authorization of the brand owner, using the brand's name, logo, or trademark.
 These products closely resemble the authentic products, misleading consumers into thinking they are genuine.
 Pirated goods are reproductions of copyrighted products used without permission, such as music, movies or software.
 Exact definitions depend on the laws of various countries.

-The colloquial terms dupe (duplicate) or knockoff are often used interchangeably with counterfeit, although their legal meanings are not identical.
+The colloquial terms dupe (duplicate), knockoff, or rep (replica) are often used interchangeably with counterfeit, although their legal meanings are not identical.
 Dupe products are those that copy or imitate the physical appearance of other products but do not copy the brand name or logo of a trademark.

 Economic impact

 Sellers of counterfeit goods may infringe on either the trademark, patent or copyright of the brand owner by passing off their goods as made by the brand owner.
 Counterfeit products made up an estimated 2.5% of world trade in 2019.
 Up to 5.8% of goods imported into the European Union in 2019 were counterfeit, according to the OECD.
 In 2018, Forbes reported that counterfeiting had become the largest criminal enterprise in the world.
-Sales of counterfeit and pirated goods are estimated to reach €1.67 trillion (approximately $1.89 trillion USD) by 2030.
+Sales of counterfeit and pirated goods are estimated to reach €1.67 trillion (approximately US$1.89 trillion) by 2030.

 Although counterfeit and pirated goods originate from many economies worldwide, China remains the main source of origin.
 According to The Counterfeit Report, "China produces 80% of the world's counterfeits and we're supporting China.
 Whether or not it's their intention to completely undermine and destroy the U.S. economy, we [in the United States] buy about 60% to 80% of the products."
 It states:

 Companies spend millions or billions of dollars building brands, and building reputations and they're being completely destroyed by Chinese counterfeits.
 And when you take that across a universe of goods, Americans' confidence in their own products is nonexistent.
 Retailers, the malls, the retail stores are closing up, and we're becoming a duopoly of Walmart and Amazon.